BlockstreamResearch/bip-frost-dkg/README.md

 #### Equality Check Protocol EqCert

-The CertEq protocol is straightforward:[^certeq-literature] Every participant sends a signature of their input value `eq_input` to every other participant (via the untrusted coordinator), and expects to receive a valid value `eq_input` from all remaining `n-1` participants.
+The CertEq protocol is straightforward:[^certeq-literature] Every participant sends a signature on their input value `eq_input` to every other participant (via the untrusted coordinator), and expects to receive valid signatures on `eq_input` from the other participants.
-A participant terminates successfully as soon as the participant has collected signatures from all `n` participants (including themselves), which verify under the message `eq_input` and the respective host public key.
+A participant terminates successfully as soon as the participant has collected what we call a *success certificate*, i.e., a full list of valid signatures from all `n` participants (including themselves).[^multisig-cert]

-TODO This can be optimized using a multi-signature.
+[^multisig-cert]: Abstractly, the required primitive is a multi-signature scheme, i.e., `n` participants signing the same message `eq_input`.
+We choose the naive scheme of collecting list of `n` individual signatures for simplicity.
+Other multi-signatures schemes, e.g., MuSig2 (see [BIP327](bip-0327.mediawiki)) or a scheme based on signature half aggregation [TODO], could be used instead to reduce the size of the success certificate.
+These methods are out of scope of this document.

 FOOTNOTE The obvious drawback of this simple protocol is that it does not provide robustness, i.e., it does not guarantee termination in the presence of malicious participants. any malicious participant (or the coordinator) can, for example, simply refuse to present a signature and stall thereby stall the protocol.